- Last updated:

 Council does not have the capacity to solely finance the recommendations from the Reserve 1000 Master Plan.
 The adoption of the master plan provides council and the stakeholders with a sound base to lobby the state and federal governments for implementation funding assistance.
 This will be conducted in partnership with the Reserve 1000 Advisory Committee, affiliate groups, the community and council.

-Recently completed works at the complex include:
+Completed works at the complex include:

-- Formalised car park at Caloundra City Soccer
+- formalised car park at Caloundra City Soccer

-- Boundary fencing installation at Caloundra Senior Rugby League along Pelican Waters Boulevard
+- boundary fencing installation at Caloundra Senior Rugby League along Pelican Waters Boulevard

-- Bore installation at Caloundra City Soccer
+- bore installation at Caloundra City Soccer

-- Access road and car park improvements at Caloundra Indoor Stadium.
+- access road and car park improvements at Caloundra Indoor Stadium

 The Reserve 1000 Sports Complex hosts a large range of sporting, recreation and community users, including: